HimanshuSardana/assignments/image_processing/lab_manual/output.typ

 ]
 #align(center)[#image("images/cell_13.png", width: 80%)]
 #question(
-  "13",
+  "11",
+  [
-  [WAP to sharpen the input image using Laplacian filter, Gradient operators (Sobel, Canny), Unsharp masking], )
+    Write a program to sharpen the input image using:
+    + Laplacian filter
+    + Gradient operators of Sobel and Canny edge detector
+    + Unsharp masking \
+    #v(1mm)
+    To obtain blurred image, use the Gaussian filter of size 5x5 and sigma = 5.
+  ],
+)

 #solution()[```python